The fight against plastic pollution in the ocean – How fishing gear makes up 70% of the problem

 Plastic pollution in the ocean – A global problem that requires action now

-The scope of the plastic crisis
+The scale of the plastic crisis

-Consequences for marine life
+The consequences for marine life

 The consequences of this uncontrolled plastic pollution are extensive and devastating: